jameszka997/Job-Advert-Database/README.md

 - Developing database to construct a long-term database to track jobs of interest and identify jobs, skills, companies and roles of interest for the future
 - Understanding data integration pipeline development
 - Data cleaning, processing, restructuring and quality check development
-- Trend analysis & finding company industry which are most likely to contain relevant information of interest
+- Trend analysis & finding company/industry/adverts which are most likely to contain relevant information of interest

 ## 🛠️ Tools & Technologies